sharp-circles/OWASP-10-A04-insecure-design-III/README.md

 #### **Console Program (owasp10.A04.fuzzer/Program.cs)**

 This example demonstrates a typical structure for a SharpFuzz console application.
-The Fuzz.Run method takes a Stream as input, which is automatically provided by the fuzzer with generated test cases.
-The application then processes this stream, often attempting operations that might expose vulnerabilities (e.g., deserialization, file path manipulation, or API calls).
+The LibFuzzer.Run method takes a byte array as input, which is automatically provided by the fuzzer with generated test cases.
+The application then processes these bytes, often attempting operations that might expose vulnerabilities (e.g., deserialization, file path manipulation, or API calls).

 ```
 using owasp10.A04.library.wrapper;